Endoplasmic-reticulum-associated protein degradation: Diseases associated with ERAD-malfunctioning

 As ERAD is a central element of the secretory pathway, disorders in its activity can cause a range of human diseases.
 These disorders can be classified into two groups.

 The first group is the result of mutations in ERAD components, which subsequently lose their function.
 By losing their function, these components are no longer able to stabilize aberrant proteins, so that the latter accumulate and damage the cell.
 An example of a disease caused by this first group of disorders is Parkinson's disease.
 It is caused by a mutation in the parkin gene.
 Parkin is a protein that functions in complex with CHIP as a ubiquitin ligase and overcomes the accumulation and aggregation of misfolded proteins.

 [There are numerous theories addressing the causes of Parkinson's disease, besides the one presented here.
-Many of these can be found in the section of Wikipedia devoted to Parkinson's disease.]
+Many of these can be found in the section of Wikipedia devoted to causes of Parkinson's disease.]

 In contrast to this first group of disorders, the second group is caused by premature degradation of secretory or membrane proteins.
 In this way, these proteins aren't able to be deployed to distal compartments, as is the case in cystic fibrosis.